Join us and make YOUR mark on the World!

-We have an opening for a Project Controls Analyst who will have a strong emphasis in Earned Value Management processing of Line Item construction projects in accordance with DOE 413.3B and EIA 748 guidelines who will serve as an EVM subject matter expert.
+We have an opening for a Project Controls Analyst who will have a strong emphasis in Earned Value Management processing of Line Item construction projects in accordance with DOE 413.3B and EIA 748 guidelines and serve as an EVM subject matter expert.
 You will have expert knowledge using project controls systems such as cost processors, scheduling, and reporting tools, and will review production and integrity of cost, schedule, earned value data for developing project reporting data.
-This position is in the Project Management, Engineering and Construction Department.
+This position is in the Project Management Office (PMO).

 This position will be filled at either the Q01.4 or Q01.5 level depending on your qualifications.
 Additional job responsibilities (outlined below) will be assigned if you are selected at the higher level.